Last updated: 14 March 2023

 By easing the process of going digital, IMDA’s CTO-as-a-Service dispelled Mr Rajagopal’s initial fears and hesitation.
 With the help of CTO-as-a-Service, Mr Rajagopal and his team are now confident that they can harness digital solutions to address major challenges and lay the foundation for growth.

-Looking to take the next step in your digital journey?
+Looking to take the next step in your digital transformation journey?
 Find out how CTO-as-a-Service can help you!